FAYETTEVILLE -- The train branch of the Bank of Fayetteville will close permanently at the end of September, according to a note posted on the door.

-The note directs customers with questions to contact the bank via email at [email protected] or by calling (479) 442-1223.
+The note directs customers with questions to contact the bank by email at [email protected] or by calling (479)442-1223.

-A two-page document inside the bank includes a letter to customers about the closure from bank President and Chief Executive Officer Brad Chambless.
+Brad Chambless, president and chief executive officer of the bank, wrote a letter dated June 29 to customers about the branch closing.
 In the letter, Chambless references how the train branch lies within the city's cultural arts corridor, which is in development, known as the Ramble.

 "Redevelopment of the train branch site is an important part of the city's plans to increase tourism and provide more amenities for the Fayetteville community," Chambless says in the letter.
 "We continue to support business development and growth to ensure our city is a desirable place to live and work.
 We hope you will join us in welcoming this positive change and direction for Fayetteville."

-Developers Greg House and Ted Belden's Ramble North, LLC, bought the land the train bank sits on for more than $2.4 million at the end of June, according to Washington County property records online.
-House and Belden are planning to build a hotel on the property, immediately south of the new 300-space parking deck under construction.
-The pair own the portion of the lot immediately west, which includes the former train depot and freight buildings.
-They sold the northern portion of the lot to the city to build the deck.
+House and Belden's Ramble North LLC, bought the train bank property for more than $2.4 million at the end of June, according to Washington County property records online.
+House and Belden are planning to build a hotel on the property, immediately south of the deck.
+The pair owns the portion of the lot immediately west, which includes the former train depot and freight buildings.
+They sold the north portion of the lot to the city to build the deck.

-At a groundbreaking for the deck in January 2022, House said the bank wanted to have a presence within the hotel building, and that the developers and bank leadership were considering options.
+At a groundbreaking for the deck in January 2022, House said the bank wanted a presence within the hotel building, and that the developers and bank leaders were considering options.

-The parking deck is scheduled to open to the public in mid-September.
+The parking deck is scheduled to open to the public in late September.
 It will replace the 290 spaces lost once the parking lot west of the Walton Arts Center becomes the civic plaza of the arts corridor.